A Double Machine Learning Approach for the Evaluation of COVID-19 Vaccine Effectiveness under the Test-Negative Design: Analysis of Qu\'ebec Administrative Data: Real Data Analysis

+There were a total of 3,101 cases and 61,088 controls in this TND sample, and we observed imbalances between the exposure groups where people with a booster dose within 6 months were overall older and more often had multimorbidity.
 Table \ref{tbrealdat2} presents the estimates of $\psi_{mRR}$ with their corresponding $95\%$ confidence intervals from four distinct estimators, including a logistic regression with covariate main terms.
-In our implementations of IPW, the outcome regression approach, and TNDDR, we utilized both generalized linear models (GLM) and machine learning methods to compute the nuisance functions.
-For the machine learning method, since we were not able to install the HAL package on internal servers housing the data, we opted for Multivariate Adaptive Regression Splines (MARS), which is implemented in the R package \texttt{earth}.
-Our TNDDR $\psi_{mRR}$ estimates were slightly lower than those from IPW, the outcome regression estimator, and logistic regression using either GLM or MARS.
-With GLM, IPW, the outcome regression estimator and logistic regression provided the same point estimates of $\psi_{mRR}$.
+In our implementations of IPW, the outcome regression approach, and TNDDR, we utilized both generalized linear models (GLM) and machine learning-based estimation to compute the nuisance functions.
+For the machine learning-based estimation, since we were not able to install the \texttt{HAL} package on internal servers housing the INSPQ data, we opted for MARS.
+In our study, we observed that obtaining nuisance function estimates using MARS required approximately 3 seconds.
+Moreover, VE estimates were similar regardless of which estimator was used and whether machine learning methods were used or not.
+Notably, there was no increase in the variance for methods that target the marginal risk ratio (IPW, OutR, TNDDR) when using machine learning instead of parametric methods.
+While the parametric logistic regression yielded a shorter confidence interval, it targets a different estimand, namely a conditional risk ratio under the assumed model, making direct comparisons infeasible.